justinnaldzin/big-data-benchmarking/README.md

-# big data benchmarking

 ## Overview

-This is a portable, reproducible, and completely automated application designed to benchmark various database platforms and big data technologies with a goal of comparing how each performs when working with a large set of data.
-By ensuring the same dataset is applied across each database platform and executing syntactically equivalent queries, we can achieve an accurate comparison and understand where one outperforms the other.
-An interactive HTTP dashboard containing various charting and graphing elements are used to display the benchmarking results for full analysis.
+This is a portable, reproducible, and completely automated application designed to benchmark various database platforms and big data technologies with a goal of comparing how each performs when working with large datasets.
+By ensuring the same dataset is inserted into each database platform and executing syntactically equivalent queries, we can achieve an accurate comparison and understand where one outperforms the other.
+An interactive HTTP dashboard containing various charting and graphing elements are used to display the benchmarking results for visual analysis.

 # DASHBOARD IMAGE HERE